Support and FAQs

 What do I need to do to set up my business on Jazoodle?

 Company setup: Jazoodle is highly secure and built upon the latest API standards.
 You will need access to the appropriate cloud accounting system - authentication is done via your normal login.
-We get the organisation details from your authenticated organisation in their cloud accounting system, such as company name.
+We get the organisation details from your authenticated organisation in their cloud accounting system, for instance, Xero, such as company name.
 All we ask you to add is approximate number of employees, which industry they are in, and which year's data did you want to bring into Jazoodle and analyse

 Then follow the on screen prompts and you will be sent an email to validate your email address